Don Gray – Conference Director

 Pigorsch Media Design, Inc

-Encouraging others to care about our clients’ initiatives, ideas, and innovations – and then to take action – takes an integrated marketing approach across multiple media platforms.
+Encouraging others to care about our clients’ initiatives, ideas, and innovations – and then to take positive action – takes an integrated marketing approach across multiple media platforms.
 Together with our team of media designers and videographers, we develop campaigns that include brand identify, compelling video, web sites, social media, live events, and targeted marketing collateral.
-We have a specialty in higher education, but we also champion a wide range of non-profit organizations and foundations that are striving to make a difference in their communities, from WisCaregiver Careers, a statewide campaign to increase the number of caregivers throughout Wisconsin, to the Madison Community Foundation, Agrace HospiceCare, and Yahara Wins, a non-profit devoted to improving water quality.
+We have a specialty in higher education, but we also champion a wide range of non-profit organizations and foundations that are striving to make a difference in their communities.

 Courtney has nearly 10 years of development and fundraising experience in the Madison non-profit community.
 She is a Development Manager at Agrace where she is leading the $15 million Care for All Endowment campaign along with planned giving and direct response marketing programs.
 Prior to her employment with Agrace, Courtney worked for Mobility Training and Independent Living as a Fundraising Coordinator and Job Coach for adults with developmental disabilities.